Bhargavi84/The-Cook-Book/README.md

 * The ideal user of this website would be food lovers, users who wants to learn cooking, users who can read and write in English.
 The user who wants to share the authentic and traditional recipe with other people, or simply use it for recipe collection and storing.
 ### Visitors to this website are searching for

 * The website users searching for the recipe to cook something different and quick recipes.
-They found the attractive images or with minimum ingredients and also easy instruction steps(how to cook).
+They found the attractive images or with less cook time / prep time.
 Or otherwise, they want to share their own recipe.

 ## **User stories - guest users/non-registered users**
 *   As a guest user to the cook book website, I want to easily navigate through the site, so that I can find the recipe I need that are created by other users of the webiste.